liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/14-theme-builder.markdown

 ## Step 2: Build Your Theme [](id=step-2-build-your-theme)

-Execute the appropriate command based on your build tool.
-These commands are listed below organized by build tool:
+Execute the appropriate command based on your build tool:

 - *Ant:* `ant build-theme`
 - *Gradle:* `gradlew buildTheme`
 - *Maven:* `mvn verify`

-The generated WAR file can be found in the following folder, depending on the build tool you used:
+The WAR is generated in the following folder, depending on the build tool you
+used:

 - *Ant:* `/dist`
 - *Gradle:* `/build`
 - *Maven:* `/target`

 That's it!
 You've successfully configured and leveraged the Theme Builder in your project.
-You can also leverage the Theme Builder to migrate a Plugins SDK theme to Liferay Workspace.
+You can also use the Theme Builder to migrate a Plugins SDK theme to Liferay Workspace.
 See the
 [Migrating a Theme from the Plugins SDK to Workspace](/develop/tutorials/-/knowledge_base/7-0/migrating-a-theme-from-the-plugins-sdk-to-workspace) tutorial for details.